 What is the Difference Between a Master Hearing and an Individual Hearing?

 A master calendar hearing is a preliminary hearing where the judge determines whether there are grounds for deporting you.
-If it is established that you can be deported, you may apply for permission to stay in the United States if you are eligible.
+If the court determines you are eligible for deportation, you may apply for permission to stay.
+However, you meet the criteria.
 Master hearings are brief appointments lasting approximately 10 minutes.

 The judge assesses your application to remain in the United States during an individual hearing in immigration court.
 This can last for hours as it will include your testimony, witness testimony, evidence submissions, and cross-examination.